TomCasavant/tomcasavant.github.io/content/posts/2024/2024-03-24-minetest-activitypub-bridge.md

 But what if it could do more than that?
 What if you could send and receive messages from anyone and anywhere?

-"But Tom," you ask, 'won't that just clog up the chat with pointless messages from strangers?'
+"But Tom," you ask, "won't that just clog up the chat with pointless messages from strangers?"
 And yes, you would be correct.
 But (TODO: COME UP WITH REASON WHY THIS IS USEFUL).

 ## The Plan